 How it can Affect Your Skin

-> Detergents can trigger skin conditions such as contact dermatitis.
-Contact dermatitis is caused when an item such as detergent, insecticide, plant or metal comes into contact with your skin and causes it to flare up or become irritated.
-As your whole body is generally in contact with your clothes, that symptoms can appear anywhere on your body.
+Detergents can trigger skin conditions such as contact dermatitis.
+As your whole body is generally in contact with your clothes, towels or bedding, symptoms can appear anywhere on your body.
 Some people may find that their symptoms can be worse in the areas that get wet with sweat such as your groin and armpits.

-> There are two different types of contact dermatitis: irritant and allergic.
+There are two different types of contact dermatitis: irritant and allergic.

 When it comes to detergent, if you are not allergic to any of the ingredients in the detergent, you can still develop ‘irritant’ symptoms such as a rash.
 Irritant contact dermatitis is the most common form of nonallergic skin rashes and occurs when the irritating substance damages the top layer of your skin, causing an itchy rash.

 If you suffer from allergic contact dermatitis, your body produces an immune response to the substance you are allergic to.
 This can be a variety of symptoms such as a rash, burning or swelling.